EldricDC/MyFirst-Repo/README.md

 # MyFirst-Repo
-This is my first repository for my school
+This is my first repository in github and this is where I will type some cool and interesting code